Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #10`

 The diagram below shows you how the scientists designed the new nanoparticle.

 In the first stage of development, researchers attached a molecule called CB to the gold nanostar.

 CB is added to the nanoparticle to help stabilize the nanostar when it is in liquid, plus CB will encapsulate a naturally derived anti-cancer drug called Camptothecin (CPT).

-Camptothecin (CPT) is derived from the bark and stem of a native tree in China called Camptotheca or 'Happy Tree,' it's been used as a natural anti-cancer drug in Traditional Chinese Medicine since 1966.
+Camptothecin (CPT) is derived from a native tree, in China, called Camptotheca or 'Happy Tree,' it's been used in traditional Chinese Medicine, as an anti-cancer agent, since 1966.